7 Min Read

 2. Specialized transduction.

-• Generalized transduction occurs most commonly during the lytic cycles of virulent and temperate phages, but can sometimes occur during the cycle of temperate bacteria.
+• Generally speaking, generalized transduction occurs during the lytic cycle of virulent phages, but it can also occur during the lytic cycle of temperate phages.

 Steps of Generalized Transduction